swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/hosts_instructors_checklist.md

 * Remind the host to send workshop attendance data to the Carpentries Workshop Administrator
 * Submit receipts for reimbursement
 * Send their own feedback to the Workshop Administrator including any configuration problems
-* Take part in an [instructor discussion session](https://pad.carpentries.org/instructor-discussion)
+* Take part in a [community discussion](https://pad.carpentries.org/community-discussions)
 * Report any lesson errors or suggest improvements on GitHub or by email to the Carpentries Workshop Administrator

 #### Helper Checklist